andressa-m-ferreira/store-portfolio-QA/README.md

-# Electronics E-commerce Store with Shopping Cart
+# TechStore - store and cart

 A modern, responsive web application for an electronics e-commerce store featuring a comprehensive shopping cart system, user authentication, and purchase validation.
 Built with HTML, CSS, JavaScript, and Express.js.